lyokha/nginx-combined-upstreams-module/README.md

 Upstrand *us1* will combine all upstreams whose names start with *u0* and upstream *b01* as backup.
 Backup upstreams are checked if all normal upstreams fail.
-The *failure* means that all upstreams in normal or backup cycles have answered with statuses listed in directive *next_upstream_statuses*.
+The *failure* means that all upstreams in normal or backup cycles have responded with statuses listed in directive *next_upstream_statuses*.
 The directive accepts *4xx* and *5xx* statuses notation.
 Directive *order* currently accepts only one value *start_random* which means that starting upstreams in normal and backup cycles after worker fired up will be chosen randomly.
-Next upstreams will be chosen in round-robin manner.
+Starting upstreams for further requests will be cycled in round-robin manner.
+Additionally, a modifier *per_request* is also accepted in the *order*
+directive: it turns off the global per-worker round-robin cycle.
+The combination of *per_request* and *start_random* makes the starting upstream for every new request be chosen randomly.

-Such a failover between *failure* statuses can be reached during a single request by feeding a special variable that starts with *&#36;upstrand_* to the *proxy_pass* directive like so:
+Such a failover between *failure* statuses can be reached during a single request by feeding a special variable that starts with *upstrand_* to the *proxy_pass* directive like so:

 ```nginx